Features

 - Web UI — Next.js / React with static export (no Node.js on appliance)

-- REST API — 300+ endpoints, Axum-based, WebSocket for live data
+- REST API — 300+ endpoints, Axum-based, WebSocket for live data.
+See the API reference.

 - CLI —

-aifwwith 40+ subcommands - TUI — interactive terminal UI for headless operation
+aifwwith 17 subcommand groups.
+See the CLI reference. - TUI — interactive terminal UI for headless operation